Attractions + Things To Do

 Escondido may mean “hidden” but it’s no secret there’s a lot going on here!

 With a beautiful year-round climate there are many attractions and experiences to explore!
-We're home to two North County's three major attractions... the San Diego Zoo Safari Park and Stone Brewing World Bistro and Gardens and we have the amazing California Center for the Arts performing arts, museum and conference center complex.
+We're home to two of North County's three major attractions... the San Diego Zoo Safari Park and Stone Brewing World Bistro and Gardens and we have the amazing California Center for the Arts performing arts, museum and conference center complex.

 There’s something here for everyone… we appreciate your visit and invite you to Explore, Experience and Enjoy Escondido!